CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 PTP shaping is a Beta feature.
 {{%/notice%}}

-To improve performance on the NVIDA Spectrum 1 switch for PTP-enabled ports with speeds lower than 100G, you can configure traffic shaping.
+To improve performance on the NVIDIA Spectrum 1 switch for PTP-enabled ports with speeds lower than 100G, you can configure traffic shaping.
 For example, if you see that the PTP timing offset varies widely and is does not stabilize, enable PTP shaping on all PTP enabled ports to reduce the bandwidth on the ports slightly and improve timing stabilization.

 {{%notice note%}}